rcman/BPI-F3/README.md

 <br>
 Ran this command:

-make k1_defconfig whihc produces a .config file<br>
+make k1_defconfig which produces a .config file<br>
 Then ran a make.
 Let it build. <br>
 When finished you should habe the u-boot for the BPI-F3 aka spacemit k1 board.<br>